 Step 1: Defining your vision

-Ask yourself, what purpose is your website going to serve for you or your business?
+What purpose is your website going to serve for you or your business?

-Above and beyond just that, if you’re looking to monetise your future traffic, which business model will you be using?
+And if you’re looking to monetise your future traffic, which business model will you be using?

 Step 2: Decide on your blogging platform